Prospective Exhibition Community Team Member Application Information

 The committee’s essential duties are:

 • Meet bi-monthly to review submitted work and plan future exhibitions.
-Meetings take place at 6pm in the Heights Arts gallery.
-Dates for the 2021-22 school year are: August 12 / October 14 / December 9 / February 10 / April 14 / June 9.
+Meetings take place on Thursdays at 6pm in the Heights Arts gallery.
+Dates for the 2024-25 school year are: August 8 / October 10 / December 12 / February 13 / April 10 / June 12.
 Committee members are required to attend all meetings.
-On rare occasions meetings may need to be re-scheduled due to events at Heights Arts or other conflicts
+On rare occasions meetings may need to be rescheduled due to events at Heights Arts or other conflicts.

-• Review submitted work (through online applications) ahead of subcommittee meetings.
+• Review submitted work (through online applications) ahead of community team meetings.
 This process is critical to determining future exhibitions.
 Committee members should be thoughtful in their consideration, and be able to articulate critically why they do or do not find work suitable for the gallery.

-• Schedule and/or attend artist studio visits to evaluate work.
+• Attend artist studio visits as needed to evaluate work.

-• Abide by the subcommittee rules of decorum:
+• Abide by the community team rules of decorum:

-o No criticizing of fellow subcommittee members or their opinions in or out of the boardroom.
+o No criticizing of fellow community team members or their opinions in or out of the boardroom.

 o No use of the organization for personal advantage or that of friends or relatives.